jfcabana/omg_dosimetry/docs/source/calibration.rst

 Define the folder containing the scanned tiff images, and the nominal doses [cGy] imparted to the films

+.. note:: Only 16-bit/channel RGB tiff images are supported.

 .. code-block:: python

     my_path = Path(r"C:/my/folder")